 Adrenalin Descents has been leading peak-bagging trips around Golden for 17 years.
 Based at the intersection of the Canadian Rockies, Purcells and Selkirk Mountains, this operation benefits from three distinct snowpacks and weather zones and can reliably produce some of the most alpine-centric backcountry in the Kootenays.
 This includes the particularly exciting “slackcountry” off nearby Kicking Horse Mountain Resort.

-Flow Guiding Service have an ACMG Ski guide to show you around the spectacular mountains near Golden, BC.
+Flow Guiding Service have an ACMG Ski guides to show you around the spectacular mountains near Golden, BC.
 Explore the backcountry skiing accessible from the lift access at Kicking Horse Mountain Resort to the alpine peaks in the Rogers Pass.
 Flow GS strives to empower their guests to experience a trip of a lifetime.

 Kootenay Backcountry Guides are the right phone call if you want to come away with more than just waist-deep turns.
 Purveyors of top-notch education as well as guided trips, this company will empower you to take your own steps.
-Whether that be in the deep forests of Kootenay Pass or the hidden stashes of the Slocan Valley, owner Judson Wright makes sure you get the goods, and then keep on getting them.
+Whether that be in the deep forests of Kootenay Pass or the hidden stashes of the Slocan Valley, owner Judson Wright makes sure you get the goods and then keep on getting them.

 Photo courtesy of Kootenay Mountain Guides (Kootenay Pass)